jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

 and are up to date, we can make a minor change and send our changes to your fork, the "origin."

-    $ git push origin YYYY-MM-PLACE
+    $ git push origin master

 If you have permission to push to the upstream repository, sending commits to that remote is exactly analagous.

-    $ git push upstream YYYY-MM-PLACE
+    $ git push upstream master

-In the case of the YYYY-MM-PLACE code, new developer accounts will not allow this push to succeed.
+In the case of the master code, new developer accounts will not allow this push to succeed.
 You're welcome to try it though.

 ## git merge : Conflicts